Holly Lodge High School

-Holly Lodge High School College of Science is a secondary school located in Smethwick, West Midlands, England.
+Holly Lodge High School College of Science is a secondary school in Smethwick, West Midlands, England.

 Admissions

 It is located on Holly Lane on the middle point between Smethwick and Oldbury, near West Smethwick Park and West Park Road less than a mile from the M5.
 There are also entrances on Marshall Street and Forster Street.
 The school has a large percentage (65%) of pupils from Sikh, Hindu and Islamic communities.
 23% of the school population are white.

 The school was expanded in September 1992 when it took in the pupils of Smethwick Hall Boys School, which had closed at the end of the school year that July.

-The current headteacher is Mr I Iqbal.
-Between September 2009 and August 2011, extensive refurbishment of existing facilities and the construction of new buildings occurred on the site as part of the Building Schools for the Future programme.
+The headteacher is Mr I Iqbal.
+Between September 2009 and August 2011, refurbishment of existing facilities and the construction of new buildings occurred on the site as part of the Building Schools for the Future programme.
 A total of £23 million was spent on improving the facilities.